playcanvas/developer.playcanvas.com/content/en/user-manual/designer/assets.md

 You can perform a global search for assets in your project using the Search box.
 Simply start typing into the box and the Editor will show matching results dynamically in the Assets Panel.

+The Search box supports wildcards.
+For example, *. will list every asset in your project.

 ## Drag and Drop

 Assets can be moved to different folders by dragging them from the main panel to a folder in the folder hierarchy.
 Note that assets support multi-selection.
 Pressing CTRL+A will select all assets in the currently selected folder.